AbhishekMaity001/MediaPipe/README.md

 # MediaPipe
-This Repository contains all codes related to MediaPipe python package
+This Repository contains all codes related to Python MediaPipe package.